iron-bound-designs/exchange-addon-gravity-forms-checkout-info/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.

 == Changelog ==

+= 1.2 =
+* ADD: Title of Gravity Form in the admin payments screen area
+* FIX: Occasionally user would have to submit Gravity Forms multiple times on the checkout page

 = 1.1 =
 * FIX: Gravity Form wouldn't appear when multi-item cart was not enabled